Keeping your team knowledge base up-to-date is the key to ensure engagement

 If your company knowledge base contains outdated or inaccurate information, not only will your teammates perform work or make decisions based on wrong information, it will also cause your teammates to lose trust in the company knowledge base and your knowledge base will soon become a ghost town that no one will visit and rely on.

 As the documents on your knowledge base are often created at different times, we also understand that it could be hard to remember manually which documentation needs to be updated and when.
 To help you keep your knowledge base up-to-date, Kipwise offers built-in workflows to help you build a collaborative process to ensure the freshness and accuracy of your knowledge base.

 Assign reviewers to each folder so every article has at least a clear reviewer

-The first step to make sure your content is always up-to-date is to ensure every article has at least one clear reviewer who should be held responsible.
+With our content review flow, the first step to make sure your content is always up-to-date is to ensure every article has at least one clear reviewer who should be held responsible.

 To do so, whenever you create a new top-level folder on Kipwise, you can select which teammates or user groups you’d like to grant review rights to (read more about how to set folder permissions).

 This way, when publishing a new page, if the author has review rights for that folder, he/she will be pre-selected as the reviewer (with the option to update it to anyone who has review right for that folder).